 Location of manufactured housing

-Establishment, location and use of manufactured housing as scattered site residences shall be permitted in any district permitting installation of a single-family dwelling unit as set forth in Table B: Site Requirements by District.
+Establishment, location and use of manufactured housing as scattered site residences shall be permitted in any district permitting installation of a single-family dwelling unit as set forth in Appendix 1: Table B: Site Requirements by District.
 Manufactured homes with no HUD Code seal are not permitted in any zoning district.

-Standards for sitting manufactured housing
+Standards for siting manufactured housing.
 To be eligible for sitting in the Town, manufactured housing must meet the following requirements:

 Permanent foundation systems shall be anchored.

-Exterior material shall be material customarily used on site-built dwellings, such as board siding, plywood or press wood siding, vinyl, stucco, brick, or non-reflective aluminum.
+2. Exterior material shall be material customarily used on site-built dwellings, such as board siding, plywood or press wood siding, vinyl, stucco, brick, or non-reflective aluminum.

 Roofing material shall be of wood, tile, composition shingles, or other materials compatible with the conventionally built residential structures in the neighborhood, which shall be installed on a surface appropriately pitched for the materials used.

 Exterior covering material extending to the ground or to the top of the foundation shall be used.
 Skirting materials that harmonize with the architectural style of the home shall be used.
+Skirting will need to be installed completely around the bottom of the home within 90 days of occupancy.

+Failure to comply will result in a daily fine consistent with Section 17-2090.S until the home is brought into compliance.

 Structural additions or alterations shall be subject to the same regulations and requirements and procedures including building permit that must be complied with to obtain such a permit for additions or alterations to a conventionally built house.

 Manufactured homes not conforming to the requirements of this section shall not be permitted.

+No Mobile Home shall be placed within 400’ (four-hundred feet) of the edge of right-of-way of Hwy 22 (John LeBlanc Blvd.) south of Airline Highway or on Airline Highway excluding St. Amant Street & LA Hwy 70.

 Permitted placement of mobile homes

-Class A and B mobile homes may be placed in any district permitting installation of a single-family dwelling unit as set forth in Table B: Site Requirements by District.
+Mobile homes may be placed in any district permitting installation of a single-family dwelling unit as set forth in Appendix I: Table B: Site Requirements by District.
 Manufactured homes with no HUD Code seal are not permitted in any zoning district.

-Mobile homes with no Class A or B seal are not permitted in any zoning district.
-Those which at the time of the adoption of this ordinance are located within the Town are considered non-conforming uses, subject to the same requirements and regulations as any other non-conforming use.

 Existing units